 Spanish for “Towers of Paine, where Paine is the old indigenous name for the colour blue”, the Torres del Paine are three massive rock towers, with the park’s name.

-You don’t do any really serious trekking on a day tour but, you do see spectacular scenery.
+You don’t have time to do any really serious trekking on a day tour but, you do see spectacular scenery.
 So far, everywhere seems to be a feast for one’s eyes and camera in Southern Patagonia.

 The air-conditioned mini bus picks you up early from your hostel at 07:00hrs for the long and packed day ahead, which is scheduled to return at 19:00hrs.
 So, prepare yourself for a good 12-hour day, if everything goes to plan.